Why Doth The Sun Reorient Take – Hymn Lyric

 Now let the sky more brightly beam, The earth take up the joyous theme: The orb a broadening pathway gains And with its erstwhile splendour reigns.

 Sweet babe, of chastity the flower, A virgin’s blest mysterious dower!
-Rise in Thy twofold nature’s might: Rise, God and man to reunite!
+Rise in twofold nature’s might: Rise, God and man to reunite!

 For though with process of the suns The ordered whole harmonious runs, Still the Artificer Divine Leaves not the Father’s inmost shrine.

-The rolling wheels of Time had passed O’er their millennial journey vast, Before in judgment clad He came Unto the world long steeped in shame.
+The rolling wheels of Time had passed O’er their millennial vast, Before in judgment clad He came Unto the world long steeped in shame.

 The purblind souls of mortals crass Had trusted gods of stone and brass, To things of nought their worship paid And senseless blocks of wood obeyed.